 For every quarter end since June 30, 2009 (the "measurement dates"), we satisfied the 50% threshold, primarily through the purchase of short-term qualified securities, which was funded primarily through a short-term loan agreement.
 Subsequent to the measurement dates, the short-term qualified securities matured and we repaid the short-term loan, at which time we again fell below the 50% threshold.
-Therefore, for quarter-end, on June 29, 2011, we purchased \$40.0 million of T-Bills through Jefferies.
-The T-Bills were purchased using \$4.0 million from existing T-Bills for collateral and the proceeds from a \$40.0 million short-term loan from Jefferies, with an effective annual interest rate of approximately 0.64%.
-On July 7, 2011, when the T-Bills matured, we repaid the \$40.0 million loan from Jefferies.
+Therefore, for quarter-end, on September 28, 2011, we purchased \$70.0 million of T-Bills through Jefferies.
+The T-Bills were purchased using \$7.5 million in funds drawn on the Credit Facility and the proceeds from a \$62.5 million short-term loan from Jefferies, with an effective annual interest rate of approximately 0.64%.
+On October 6, 2011, when the T-Bills matured, we repaid the \$62.5 million loan from Jefferies, and on October 11, 2011, we repaid the \$7.5 million drawn on the Credit Facility for the transaction.